-The carnation symbolises many things, but love in particular, along with red roses.
+Most people are familiar with the red rose's meaning, often given as a token of love, but the carnation, which symbolises many things, also symbolises love in particular.
 According to Wikipedia, there is a Christian legend that Carnations first appeared when Jesus was carrying the cross.
 The Virgin Mary wept and Carnations grew where her tear drops fell.
 However, this is an unlikely story since the scholar, Theophrastus wrote about carnations some three centuries earlier (also recounted in Wikipedia).
 Some of the anniversaries seem to have no story behind the symbols and flowers that are associated with them.
 Others have many years of tradition behind them.

 The fifteenth wedding anniversary is a fairly important milestone.
 Crystal, symbol of clarity and transparency, is traditionally associated with this anniversary with the rose as the flower and the beautiful ruby as the gemstone.

 Floral Crown Pop Up Card to gift a bouquet of roses that will be treasured well after the day

 For some years we don’t have any traditional symbols, so some were created in modern times: silver for 16th, porcelain for 17th, furniture for 18th, and bronze for 19th.

 China is the traditional representation for the 20thmilestone of wedding anniversaries.
 Beautiful china is said to represent the beauty of a happy 20-year relationship.
 For this anniversary year, the anniversary theme goes back centuries.

 We then have a few more totally modern themes: bronze or nickel for 21st, copper for 22nd, silver plate for 23rd and musical instruments for 24th.